MicrosoftDocs/cloud-adoption-framework/docs/govern/cost-management/best-practices.md

 - Analyze data to generate a budget baseline for Azure resource groups and resources.
 - Identify patterns of use that would allow you to reduce size and/or stop/pause resources to further reduce your costs.

-Best practices in this section include using Azure Hybrid benefits and reserved VMs, reduce cloud spending across subscriptions, leveraging Azure Cost Management for cost budgeting and analysis, monitoring resources and implementing resource group budgets, and optimizing monitoring, storage, and VMs.
+Best practices in this section include using Azure Hybrid benefits and reserved VMs, reduce cloud spending across subscriptions, using Azure Cost Management for cost budgeting and analysis, monitoring resources and implementing resource group budgets, and optimizing monitoring, storage, and VMs.

 ## Best practice: Take advantage of Azure Hybrid benefits